tochno-st/sudrfscraper/README.md

 3. Cases filter.
 SOFT for collecting subArticles for entered Articles, e.g. 20.3 collects 20.3.3.
 STRICT for collecting only specified article, e.g. 20.3 doesn't collect 20.3.3
 4. Court Level and Court region filter.

-By the end of execution you are given summery info.
+By the end of execution you are given summary info.
 It is a list of occurred issues, so you may know how many cases you could miss during the scraping.
 You also can check logs to find issues info.
 If there are many issues that are not include server problems (Inactive court, Connection error) like possible different interfaces I will be glad if you contact me for further improvement of the system.

-### Updates
+### UPDATES

 ver.0.1.4 CAS-UPDATE.
 Feat: implementation of search based on administrative articles.
 Small bug fixes and refactoring.